-As mentioned above, smaller industrial properties often fetch for lower prices, compared to retail property located in prime areas in the big cities.
+As mentioned above, smaller industrial properties often fetch lower prices, compared to retail property located in prime areas in the big cities.
 Thus, investors with less financial backing could have this as an option.

 Over the years, we’ve seen that the types of industrial properties change.

 In addition, the location is of importance.
-Even if industrial property doesn’t need to be located in central areas, like retail property, it should still be close to highways to give easy access to workers.
+Even if an industrial property doesn’t need to be located in central areas, like retail property, it should still be close to highways to give easy access to workers.

 Depending on the industry, it can also be highly beneficial if the industrial property is located close to harbors or airports.

 Investing in office space can be lucrative and it’s not only within the reach of wealthy investors or institutions.

 You don’t necessarily need to buy office space in the most central areas, but can buy in the suburbs or smaller cities.

 Office spaces can range from 20 square meters up to thousands of square meters, so there are options in terms of size, not only location.

 There are several benefits to investing in office spaces.
 First of all, the cash flow tends to be high and tenants keep the facilities clean.
 It’s their work premises and it needs to look representative when bringing clients.